 James has a particular interest in working time and acted as sole counsel for the claimant throughout one of the most significant cases on holiday pay to reach the ECJ in recent years: King v Sash Window Workshop Ltd C-214/16.
 The case is particularly relevant to the growing number of cases where the worker (like Mr King) is miscategorised during the employment relationship as self-employed and thus not paid any holiday pay.
 The case was described as a “bombshell judgment” and is of fundamental importance to workers’ rights in the gig economy.
 The matter settled in November 2018 shortly before it was due to return to the Court of Appeal.

-As at the autumn of 2020 James was acting for two claimants in a major discrimination, whistleblowing and equal pay claim against a leading national mortgage broker; for the respondents in the long-running Akhigbe case which has so far involved four separate Employment Tribunal claims and two full appeals in the EAT; and a number of ongoing cases in the ET, with a particular focus on holiday pay and employment status.
+As at the autumn of 2021 James had recently completed a major whistleblowing case in the Manchester ET; was acting for the respondents in the long-running Akhigbe case which has so far involved four separate Employment Tribunal claims and two full appeals in the EAT; and a number of ongoing cases in the ET, with a particular focus on holiday pay and employment status.

 Helped by his experience in group actions involving personal injury and industrial disease, James is also familiar with the law of employer’s liability, health and safety and workplace injury claims.
 His commercial background means he is also happy to advise in employment disputes with a commercial dimension such as unfair prejudice claims.